Cossid/TasmotaDeviceGroupsForESPHome/README.md

 Button is just an example, but you could hook into any of the `on_` events for `binary_sensor`, `button`, `switch`, etc.

+### Known Issues

+Multiple relays in the same group cannot currently be individually addressed, so an action against the group will apply to all entities in the group on ESPHome.
+[Issue #2](https://github.com/Cossid/TasmotaDeviceGroupsForESPHome/issues/2) will track the potential resolution for this.
+As a workaround, you can enable SetOption88 on Tasmota and assign individual groups.

 ### Misc

 You may see a notice about blocking for too long.
 This should not really be a problem, it is a generic ESPHome notice about performance.
 Delays are mostly caused by waiting on network traffic.
 The notice will look like this: